-2 Opening the Drainage Basin
+3 Opening the Drainage Basin

-First users will open a WMS Project file (.wms) that contains a DEM that was previously downloaded from the Internet.
+First we will open a WMS Project file (\.wms) that contains a DEM that was previously downloaded from the Internet.
 A single watershed basin has been delineated from the DEM data and converted to feature objects.

-- 1. Close all instances of WMS.
+- 1. Close all instances of WMS

-- 2. Open WMS.
+- 2. Open WMS

-- 3. Switch to the Drainage module.
+- 3. Switch to the Drainage module

-- 4. Select File / Open .
+- 4. Select File / Open 💆

-- 5. In the Open dialog, locate the "nss" folder in the files for this tutorial.
-If needed, download the tutorial files from www.aquaveo.com.
+- 5. Locate the nss folder in your tutorial files.
+If you have used default installation settings in WMS, the tutorial files will be located in \My documents\WMS 9.1\Tutorials\.

-- 6. Open "NSS_FL.wms".
-The image will appear in the Main Graphics Window.
+- 6. Open "NSS\FL.wms"

-3 Prepare the Basin for Use with NSS
+4 Prepare the Basin for Use with NSS

-Users will now use WMS to calculate the basin area, basin slope, and other parameters that can be used in conjunction with NSS.
+We will now use WMS to calculate the basin area, basin slope, and other parameters that can be used in conjunction with NSS.

-- 1. Select DEM / Compute Basin Data. - 2.
-In the Units dialog, select the Current Projection... button. - 3.
-The Display Projection dialog will appear.
-Set the Vertical units to "Meters". - 4.
-Select Set Projection. - 5.
-In the Select Projection dialog, select "METERS" in the Planar Units Field. - 6.
-Select OK to close the Select Projection dialog. - 7.
-Select OK to close the Display Projection dialog. - 8.
-Back in the Units dialog, set the Basin Areas to "Square miles". - 9.
-Set the Distances to "Feet". - 10.
-Select OK to compute the parameters.
+- 1. Select DEM / Compute Basin Data

+- 2. Select the Current Projection... button

+- 3. Set the Vertical units to Meters

+- 4. Select Set Projection

+- 5. Select METERS in the Planar Units Field

+- 6. Select OK

+- 7. Select OK

+- 8. Set the Basin Areas to Square miles

+- 9. Set the Distances to Feet

+- 10. Select OK to compute the parameters

-In order to see the parameters that will be used with the NSS program, users can turn them on for display.
+In order to see the parameters that will be used with the NSS program, you can turn them on for display.

+- 11. Select Display / Display Options

+- 12. Select Drainage Data

-- 11. Select Display / Display Options . - 12.
-In the Display Options dialog, select "Drainage Data" from the menu on the right. - 13.
-Make sure Basin Slopes is toggled on.
-(Basin areas should already be on). - 14.
-Select OK.
+- 13. Check the display toggle for Basin Slopes (Basin areas should already be on)

+- 14. Select OK

 Basin attributes are displayed at the centroid of the basin.
-In order to see the parameters more clearly, turn off the display of the DEM.
+In order to see the parameters more clearly, turn off the display of the DEM

-- 15. If needed, expand the Terrain Data folder in the Project Explorer. - 16.
-From the Project Explorer, toggle off the check box for the DEM.

-The screen should now look like Figure 1.
+- 15. If needed, expand the Terrain Data folder in the Project Explorer - 16.
+From the Project Explorer, toggle off the check box for the DEM reen should now look like Figure 4-1

-Figure 1 Drainage basin with parameters computed
+Figure 4-1: Drainage basin with parameters computed

-4 Calculating Percentage of Lake Cover
+5 Calculating Percentage of Lake Cover

 The regression equation for Region B of Florida includes a parameter (LK) to define the ratio of the area of lakes in the basin to the total basin area (as a percent).
-Users will use the Compute Coverage Overlay calculator in WMS to calculate the percentage of lake cover in the drainage basin.
+We will use the Compute Coverage Overlay calculator in WMS to calculate the percentage of lake cover in our drainage basin.
 The only other parameter in the regression equation for Region B of Florida is drainage area (DA), something that is automatically computed using the Compute Basin Data command.

-4.1 Opening the Land Use Coverage
+5.1 Opening the Land Use Coverage

-In order to compute the percentage of lake cover in the watershed, users will read in land use data from a typical USGS land use file.
+In order to compute the percentage of lake cover in our watershed, we will read in land use data from a typical USGS land use file.
 Each polygon in the coverage is assigned a land use code that corresponds to a land use type.
 For this land use coverage, the codes for water bodies (lakes, reservoirs, wetlands) include 52, 53, 61, and 62.
-Users will look for these codes to determine the value for LK.
+We will look for these codes to determine the value for LK.

-- 1. Right-click on the "Coverages" folder in the Project Explorer. - 2.
-Select New Coverage. - 3.
-In the Properties dialog box, change the coverage type to "Land Use". - 4.
-Select OK. - 5.
-Right-click on "GIS Data" in the Project Explorer and select Add Shapefile Data. - 6.
-The Select Shapefile dialog will appear.
-Open "valdosta.shp" and make it the active layer by clicking on it in the Project Explorer.
+- 1. Right-click on the Coverages folder in the Project Explorer - 2.
+Select New Coverage - 3.
+Change the coverage type to Land Use - 4.
+Select OK - 5.
+Right-click on GIS layers and select Add Shapefile Data - 6.
+Open "valdosta.shp" and make it the active layer

 This land use shapefile was obtained from www.webgis.com, but the EPA and other websites contain similar information.
-Alternatively, users could have digitized land use polygons from an image (discussed in Volume 1, Chapter 3: Basic Feature Objects).
+Alternatively, we could have digitized land use polygons from an image (discussed in Volume 1, Chapter 3: Basic Feature Objects).

-- 7. Choose the Select Shapes tool. - 8.
-Drag a selection box around the drainage basin polygon. - 9.
-Select Mapping / Shapes \rightarrow Feature Objects. - 10.
-In the GIS to Feature Objects Wizard dialog, select Next. - 11.
-The LUCODE with the land use ID is automatically mapped so users can continue by selecting Next. - 12.
-Select Finish.
+- 7. Choose the Select Shapes tool - 8.
+Drag a selection box around the drainage basin polygon - 9.
+Select Mapping | Shapes -> Feature Objects - 10.
+Select Next - 11.
+The LUCODE with the land use ID is automatically mapped so you can continue by selecting Next - 12.
+Select Finish